 The following definitions apply to this Regulation:

 “Agricultural Crop Preparation Services” means packinghouses, cotton gins, nut hullers and processors, dehydrators, feed and grain mills, activities involving first processing after harvest, and activities that fall within the United States Census Bureau North American Industry Classification System (NAICS) definition for Industry 115114 – “Postharvest Crop Activities,” as published in the North American Industry Classification System − United States, 2002.
-For forest operations, “Agricultural Crop Preparation Services” means milling, peeling, producing particleboard and medium density fiberboard, and producing woody landscape materials and other related activities that fall within the United States Census Bureau NAICS definition for Industries 321113 (Sawmills) and 321219 (Reconstituted Wood Product Manufacturing),” as published in the North American Industry Classification System − United States, 2007.

-“Agricultural Crop Preparation Services Fleet” means a Fleet of Forklifts used primarily for Agricultural Crop Preparation Services.
-For purposes of this Regulation, a Forklift that is used by its operator for both Agricultural Crop Preparation Services and other operations is considered to be part of the Agricultural Crop Preparation Services Fleet only if over half of its annual operating hours are for Agricultural Crop Preparation Services.
+“Agricultural Operations” means (1) In-Field.
+The growing or harvesting of crops from soil and the raising of plants at wholesale nurseries, but not retail nurseries, or the raising of fowl or animals for the primary purpose of making a profit, providing a livelihood, or conducting agricultural research or instruction by an educational institution, or (2) Agricultural Crop Preparation Services.
+For purposes of this regulation, a Forklift that is used by its operator for both agricultural and non-agricultural operations is considered to be a Forklift engaged in agricultural operations, only if over half of its annual operating hours are for agricultural operations.

 “Class IV Forklift” means a Forklift powered by an internal-combustion engine that is not designed to be operated with pneumatic tires.